Developing, building, and scaling a startup is a unique and challenging endeavor.

 Every startup is unique, and for a financial services business like NOVAA, the key to providing value is helping with these unique complexities.

-At MakeShift, the financial system came into sharp focus when COVID-19 hit.
+At MakeShift, financial forecasting, controls and strategic guidance came into sharp focus when COVID-19 hit.

-In the midst of those challenges, the original CFO who had worked with the company retired, and Adam had to make a decision.
+In the midst of those challenges, the original CFO who had worked with the company announced his retirement, and Adam had to make a decision.

 NOVAA – A Strategic Financial Partner

 Part of what NOVAA promises to their clients is a strategic partner with a specific knowledge in fast-growth entities.